KRKR

-KRKR (95.1 FM) is a non-commercial, listener-supported radio station, licensed to Waverly, Nebraska.
-The station serves the Lincoln and West Omaha areas.
-It airs a Christian Contemporary radio format and is owned by My Bridge Radio.
+KRKR (95.1 FM) is a non-commercial radio station licensed to Waverly, Nebraska, United States, serving the Lincoln and West Omaha areas.
+It airs a Christian Contemporary format and is owned by My Bridge Radio.
 KRKR is simulcast with KROA in Grand Island, except for local information/weather inserts for the Lincoln/Omaha area, and evening programming.

 KRKR has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is off North 14th Street in Davey.
 KRKR is rebroadcast on La Vista FM translator 92.7 K224DJ to better serve the Omaha Metro area.
 It is also heard on translator 99.3 K257GW in Springfield, Nebraska.